hns/hns.github.com/_posts/2010-07-02-versatility.md

 ## The Basics: JSGI

 Let's look at the default synchronous case first.
-At its simplest, Ringo implements [JSGI 0.3], which is basically [JSGI 0.2] with names that are more adherent to JavaScript naming conventions.
+Ringo implements [JSGI 0.3], which is basically [JSGI 0.2] with names that are more adherent to JavaScript naming conventions.

 A simple hello-world JSGI app in Ringo might look like this: